Covariant Onsager and Onsager-Machlup principles for active and inertial dynamics: Covariant non-equilibrium free energy

-where $\rho(\bfq)$ is the scalar probability density of the meso-state $\bfq$, and $P(\bfq)$ is the PDF of the meso-state $\bfq$.
-Moreover, $g(\bfq)=\det g_{ij}$ is the determinant of the metric tensor $g_{ij}$ that represents the geometry of the mesoscopic configuration space and is defined by $(d \bfq)^2=dq^ig_{ij}dq^j$.
+where $\rho(\bfq, t)$ is the scalar probability density of the meso-state $\bfq$, and $P(\bfq, t)$ is the PDF of the meso-state $\bfq$.
+Moreover, $g(\bfq)=\det g_{ij}$ is the determinant of the metric tensor $g_{ij}$ that represents the geometry of the mesoscopic configuration space and defines the distance as $(d \bfq)^2=dq^ig_{ij}dq^j$.
 Hereafter, we adopt Einstein's convention for repeated indices, whereas the superscript and subscript indicate the contravariant and covariant components, respectively.
-Because the scalar probability density $\rho(\bfq)$ is invariant under point transformations of the meso-state $\bfq$, $S_\mathrm{mes}$ is also a scalar for $\bfq$, although $P(\bfq)$ itself is not a scalar~\cite{Nakamura24,Graham77,Graham77b,dekker1980path}.
+Because the scalar probability density $\rho(\bfq, t)$ is invariant under point transformations of the meso-state $\bfq$, $S_\mathrm{mes}$ is also a scalar for $\bfq$, although $P(\bfq, t)$ itself is not a scalar~\cite{Nakamura24,Graham77,Graham77b,dekker1980path,Yasuda26}.

 Let us further define the internal energy as~\cite{Parrondo15}